cse163/book/book_source/source/module-6-efficiency/lesson-16-efficiency/how-can-we-measure-time-efficiency.md

 Notice that `sum2` almost always takes the same amount of time to run in comparison to `sum1` , which takes time proportional to `n` !
 Another way to say this is that if we double the input size `n` , it seems like `sum1` takes twice as long to run while `sum2` takes about the same time.

 This gives us more certainty that `sum2` seems more efficient, in terms of time, than `sum1` since we have empirically have seen that it scales very well.
-However, it would be nice if we could have some way of describing how one algorithm scales when compared to another without having to rely on something as unreliable like time (or requiring us to write so much code to measure the time).
+However, it would be nice if we could have some way of describing how one algorithm scales when compared to another without having to rely on something as unreliable as time (or requiring us to write so much code to measure the time).